pastacity9/CISC101-Group29-TravelPlanner/modules/03_feasibility_guardrails.md

+Change Log (2025-11-17):
+– Updated dietary needs rule to ensure all recommended restaurants meet dietary and allergy requirements and to provide alternatives in cases of uncertainty.

 ### **Module 3 — Feasibility & Guardrails**

 Apply these **if/else** checks to make sure plans are realistic and adapt to edge cases: